Handbook on Assessment at Duke

 Identifies needs and seeks resources (e.g., funding)

-Consults regularly with Office of Assessment for support and guidance.
+Consults regularly with Office of University Assessment for support and guidance.

 Early in each academic year, the assessment liaison and/or Chair should meet with the program’s assigned assessment staff member to (a) begin the assessment process for the year and (b) to ensure access to and discuss any recent updates to the DAP.
 Instructional materials[1] are available for help and guidance.